johnoneworks/saba-future/hardhat/README.md

         - SCAN_KEY

           The api key of the scan (EtherScan, PolygonScan...).
-          After deploy the contract, it should verify the contract and the user could access the contrat by the Scan website.
+          Get it via going to the Blockchain Scan Site of your choice and from the API-keys After deploy the contract, it should verify the contract and the user could access the contrat by the Scan website.

         - SURE_TOKEN_ADDRESS